 In today’s digital economy, if you’re not driving digital revenue streams, you’re at risk of major disruption.
 Some industries, like the Media Industry, have gone through significant digital disruption already.
 Several others, like Financial Services, seem to be on the cusp of an overhaul.
 But it is Health and Wellness industries that I believe may take the biggest jump forward in 2015.

 Wearables and fitness data has moved to health and wellness information.

-Last year’s show saw wearables hit mainstream for the first time.
+Last year’s show saw wearables hit the mainstream for the first time.
 The technology felt immature.
-They were collecting Interesting data, but, the insights and pragmatic use cases felt few and far between.
+They were collecting interesting data, but, the insights and pragmatic use cases felt few and far between.
 We could all imagine where it would go, but, no one had brought it there.

 We enter 2015 with many seeing wearables as toys for early adopters and serious athletes.
 We will leave the year seeing adoption from the early majority.